Skip to main content

 EventDescription

-tariff.expiredTriggered when a tariff reaches its end date or becomes invalid.
+tariff.expiredEmitted when a tariff reaches its end date or becomes invalid.
+Direct the customer to the Tariff settings page to set their current tariff.

-tariff.fetch.failedTriggered after several failed attempts to retrieve tariff data from the provider, for example when credentials are invalid or have expired.
+tariff.fetch.failedEmitted after repeated failures to retrieve tariff data from the provider, for example when credentials are invalid or expired.
+Direct the customer to the Tariff settings page to reconnect their tariff.

-location.updateTriggered when any data (for example, prices) at a location change.
-When this occurs, re-fetch energy prices or recreate schedules as needed for your use case.
+location.updateEmitted when any data at a location changes, for example prices.
+Re fetch energy prices or recreate schedules as required by your use case.

 To subscribe, go to Dashboard > Webhooks page.